 Now we want to try what locals eat for breakfast : Vietnamese Pho.

 Pho is a hot noodle soup with various choice of toppings, served with vegetables.
 And since it was a vegan & vegetarian restaurants, there are loads of vegetables as side dish.
 No additional fees charged.
 We didn’t know it will be 2 big portions… we couldn’t finish it.
 Have should ordered one portion only for both of us.
 We also ordered side snacks made of mushroom and seaweed.
 It was strange (because we never tried that kind of food creation before) and nice at the same time.
 Like usual, they serves free tea when visitor ordered any kind of food.

 So yeah, in general, we had a nice eating in Da Lat.
-A lot better than in Mui Ne, at least, where we can’t find any halal restaurant T_T Lucky us, our guesthouse owner, Julia, gave permission to use her kitchen and her food ingredients for us to cook.
+A lot better than in Mui Ne, at least.
+Lucky for us, our guesthouse owner gave permission to use her kitchen and her food ingredients.
 Read our story of finding halal foods at Mui Ne here.

 Simple & important Glossary :